jakkn/nwn-devbase/DOCKERGUIDE.md

   --link nwn-mysql:mysql \
   -p 5121:5121/tcp \
   -p 5121:5121/udp \
-  --name boptest \
+  --name nwn-devbase-test \
-  bop-testserver:latest
+  nwn-devbase:latest
 ```

-`-v` mounts a host directory as a volume in the container. `--link nwn-mysql:mysql` creates a link between the mysql container and the boptest container.
+`-v` mounts a host directory as a volume in the container. `--link nwn-mysql:mysql` creates a link between the mysql container and the nwn-devbase-test container.
 Note: the name following the colon - *mysql* in this case - is the name of the server, and must correspond with the database server specified in the nwnx2.ini, but this should work out of the box unless it has been changed in the Dockerfile. `-p` specifies which container ports to expose to the host system.
 Docker will not expose UDP by default and must be specified to enable nwserver connections.

 The procedure is similar if you need haks, overrides, or other custom files.
 The below example adds folders *hak*, *tlk*, and *erf*.
 ```